Absurd Person Singular: Jane

-Jane is the most sympathetic character in this piece.
-Sidney's loyal wife, also in her 30s, she's not much brighter than he is, but she's equally eager to please.
+Jane is the most sympathetic character in the play.
+Sidney's loyal wife, also in her 30s, she is not much brighter than he is, but is equally eager to please.
 Unlike Marion and Eva, she also has a knack for housework, in which she takes refuge from the complexities and difficulties of the world.
-She takes most of her social cues from her lover, and would do almost anything to help him succeed, but isn't motivated by greed or social standing: she just wants a comfortable living and a happy family.
+She takes most of her social cues from her lover, and would do almost anything to help him succeed, but is not motivated by greed or social standing: she just wants a comfortable living and a happy family.
 In the final act, Jane seems to lose a sense of identity, parroting her husband's enthusiasm in his macabre party game.
 Like her husband, Jane also lacks sensitivity to others' feelings.
 Her habit of breaking into song when cleaning is also a clue that she is happiest when she is cleaning and that it is an escape from her real life.
 Jane represents the stereotypical TV commercial wife.